-ColdFusion components (otherwise known as CFCs) are a powerful feature of ColdFusion MX that allows developers to introduce object oriented programming techniques into their ColdFusion skillset.
+ColdFusion components (otherwise known as CFCs) are a powerful feature of ColdFusion that allows developers to introduce object oriented programming techniques into their ColdFusion skillset.
 These techniques have proven to be an important part of object oriented languages such as Java, C++, VB etc

 A ColdFusion component is basically a collection of functions that relate to a given entity, like for example, a Customer.
 You could create a ColdFusion Component that is responsible for the programming logic regarding your customer records.

 For example, you could create one ColdFusion component called customer.cfc that contains five functions to perform database queries.
 One could create a new customer record, another function could update customer records, another to retrieve, one for deleting, and one for listing your customers.

 Other functions could be included too, but you get the idea.
 By doing this, you would have all your programming logic for customers in one place, which has got to be a good thing - you're effectively separating your presentation from your logic.